CVE-2026-33600: NULL Pointer Dereference in PowerDNS Recursor

 Potential Impact

-Successful exploitation results in denial of service by crashing the PowerDNS Recursor service.
-There is no impact on confidentiality or integrity.
-The vulnerability requires a malicious authoritative DNS server to send a specially crafted RPZ, and the attacker must have high privileges to exploit it.
-No known exploits are reported in the wild.
+Successful exploitation results in a denial of service by crashing the PowerDNS Recursor process.
+There is no impact on data confidentiality or integrity.
+The vulnerability requires a malicious authoritative DNS server to send a crafted RPZ, and the attacker must have high privileges and the ability to perform network attacks.
+No known exploits are currently reported in the wild.

 Mitigation Recommendations